 It is as if we betrayed ourselves, and that type of hurt can linger on for months, years, decades, or a whole lifetime if we don’t learn how to let go of the hurt and move on.

 Losing who we are is easily the most devasting part of being with a narcissistic partner.

-Trying to get back to who we were before we met the narcissist is a battle that often time seems like it is not winnable.
+Trying to get back to who we were before we met the narcissist is a battle that often seems not winnable.

 But it is.

-After leaving my narcissistic relationships, I felt angry, upset, vengeful (oh, so very vengeful), and I truly regretted the TIME I gave to them.
+After leaving my narcissistic relationships, I felt angry, upset, and vengeful (oh, so very vengeful), and I truly regretted the TIME I gave them.

 And it was only until I stumbled upon this philosophy that my anger subsided, and my appreciation for life came back.